Frequently Asked Questions

 Insurance companies also have access to know why you are going to therapy and what progress you are making.
 They have the right to audit your therapy files and notes, and ask questions of your therapist about your treatment.

-By bypassing insurance, I am able to keep your records secure and confidential, without limitations of an insurance company, ensuring you the quality treatment you deserve.
+By bypassing insurance, I'm able to keep your records secure and confidential, without limitations of an insurance company, ensuring you the quality treatment you deserve.

 Psychological testing and assessment is time-consuming and requires significant specialized training.
 Several hours are spent "behind the scenes" in addition to our one-on-one time spent together.
 These hours include scoring, interpreting, synthesizing test results, and report writing.
 On average, it takes at least 9-10 hours (sometimes more!) to complete a psychological assessment.